OHI-Northeast/ne-prep/prep/resilience/ecological/fishing_pressure/readme.md

 This folder describes the methods used to prepare data for the climate change resilience layer for the US Northeast OHI assessment.

-Data used:
 Regulations:
 1. Fish Landed with Stock Assessments
 2. Protected Areas
 3. Stocks Adequately Assessed
 4. Species Regulated

-Implementation and Enforcement
+Implementation and Enforcement:
 5. OLE Actions
 6. Fisheries Observers

-Effectiveness and Compliance
+Effectiveness and Compliance:
 7. OLE Actions

 Effectiveness and Compliance